dun1-cmmd/week4ip/README.md

 ### Description

-This is a companies portfolio web that does the following:
+This is a pizza webapp that offers the following pizza type:

     PRODUCT-MANAGEMENT
                       we manage the why, when, and what of the product that the developing team builds,